Skip to main content Skip to secondary navigation

 Examples of The Lab Ongoing Research Projects

-• The following suit of projects is aimed at facilitating equitable active learning environments in general chemistry.
+• The following suite of projects focuses on building supportive and balanced active learning environments in general chemistry.
 The first project examines the long-standing effects of COVID on students’ course performances.
 The second project examines the learning goals and complexity tested on general chemistry assessments.
 In this process, learning goals for general chemistry I were created, used to tag exam questions with complexity scores, and analyzed across student performance.
-The third project examines the effects of STEMentors, which is a program designed to support marginalized students better navigate the general chemistry course, from the student and mentor perspective.
+The third project examines the effects of STEMentors, which is a program designed to support students better navigate the general chemistry course, from the student and mentor perspective.

-• Promoting Equity in Intro Mechanical Engineering Courses
+• Promoting Effectiveness in Intro Mechanical Engineering Courses

 • This study introduces research-based teaching methods to an introductory mechanical engineering design course.
 We redesigned the course to include preparation for future learning (PFL) and deliberate practice (DP).
 Based on DP theory: 1) we designed targeted learning activities for each of the weekly course learning goals, 2) students would receive timely, and specific feedback on their performance in these activities, and 3) they would be provided opportunities to incorporate the feedback for improving their performance.
 Based on PFL, these learning activities are given to students in workshops in advance of corresponding lectures to prepare students.
 The workshops are comprised of students in small groups working through a worksheet.
 During these workshops, the teaching team monitors and answers questions.
 The learning activities are designed to be novel to not advantage better prepared students due to sheer similarity with previous courses, and to be authentic to engage students regardless of their background or experience level.
 The effectiveness of the redesign is measured across multiple metrics: 1) A pre- and post-course survey which will measure student self-efficacy in ME and sense of belonging in engineering, 2) a pre- and post-course assessment of student mechanical engineering design competency, 3) student interviews, and 4) the artifacts students produce as part of the class are examined to evaluate their development.

-• Providing campus resources is critical for advancing equitable opportunities in higher education.
-We conducted a survey during the beginning of the Covid-19 pandemic to understand how students from first-generation and underrepresented backgrounds 1) use resources, 2) find resources helpful, and 3) experience barriers to using resources.
+• Providing campus resources is critical for advancing opportunities in higher education.
+We conducted a survey during the beginning of the Covid-19 pandemic to understand how students from different backgrounds 1) use resources, 2) find resources helpful, and 3) experience barriers to using resources.
 Results do not show significant differences in how students meet with classroom, peer, and advising resources.
 However, students from first-generation and underrepresented backgrounds use programs and centers more often than continuing-generation students.
 More work is needed to address first-generation students’ barriers including limited awareness, access, and time.
-To improve not just equal but equitable access, the university can support first-generation and underrepresented minority students by centralizing resources and proactively reaching out to students.
+The university can centralize resources and proactively reach out to students to improve effective access for all students.

 • Studying how we can provide effective graduate training for all students.